gajanan8862/tictactoe/README.md

 # tictactoe
-i develop tictactoe game using html,css and javascript
+i developed tictactoe game using html,css and javascript